Teaching the Three R's

 Overall, the right program is the one that works with your child.
 Do what works not what is popular.
 You also will need to assess every child individually because unfortunately one program that worked swimmingly for one child may not for the next.
 (Kids are like that...think used curriculum.)

-After 20 years of homeschooling, and teaching ESL reading for almost 10 years, I can honestly say a phonics based approach has overall proven to be the best reinforcement for long term reading.
-Choose a program that truly teaches the sounds of the letter symbols.
-I personally prefer the "ladder" approach (used in Abeka, Writing Road to Reading, Phonics Pathways, etc.).
+After 20 years of homeschooling, and teaching ESL reading for almost 10 years, I can honestly say a phonics based approach, which is teaching the letter sounds produced by the letter symbols first, has overall proven to be the best reinforcement for long term reading.
+I personally prefer the "ladder" approach (used in Abeka, Writing Road to Reading, Phonics Pathways, etc.) which teaches in progression of consonant-vowel (ba, be, bi, bo, bu) then adds the final consonant (bat, bed, big, bog, bus) to then fold in ever building phonics and words.
+This can avoid dyslexic reversals that the word family approach can encourage (bat, cat, hat, sat).

-I personally avoid those programs that practice by sight patterns unless you have a very strong visual learner.
+I personally avoid those programs that practice by sight patterns (memorizing words through repetition beginning with the Dolch sight words ) unless you have a very strong visual learner.
 Even then, I have seen phonics reinforcement improve strong visual readers.

-I also highly recommend coordinating the early reading material with phonics development to avoid forcing the child to sight memorize.
-Reading phonetically reduces the memorization to key sound patterns (the phonemes) which can be used to unlock the thousands of words in the English language.
+I also highly recommend coordinating the early reading material with the phonics progression to avoid forcing the child to sight memorize.
+Reading phonetically reduces memorization to the key sound patterns (the phonemes) which can be used to "sound out" words to unlock the thousands of words in the English language.

 However, again, use the program that works best for your child.

-To help sort out the confusion of all the methods available, please go to our in depth CHOC Board article entitled:
+To help sort out the confusion of all the methods available, and more detail about each method, please go to our in depth CHOC Board article entitled:

 Cathy Duffy's Reviews. give individual reviews of the most popular reading programs on the market today.